juandahurt/mern-skeleton/README.md

 # nodejs-template
-NodeJS template.
+Node.js template.

-To run this template make sure you have installed NodeJS on your computer.
+To run this template make sure you have installed Node.js on your computer.
 ```
 npm install
 npm start